iangthomas/Ride-Sharing/README.md

 Could someone make their own minimally viable version of Uber or Lyft in a weekend? **You bet they can.**

-Lyft and Uber are worth millions of dollars but the concept behind their, and other ride sharing apps is, in many ways quite straightforward.
-That’s part of it’s power.
+Lyft and Uber are worth millions of dollars but the concept behind ride sharing apps is straightforward in many ways.
 As an absolute minimum viable product (MVP), there is nothing too technologically challenging behind ride sharing apps.
 I often told friends and colleagues that, if someone wanted to, they could make their own ride sharing app in just a weekend.
 I decided to call myself on that claim and this is the working result.
 The core technology is under 1500 lines of code.

 <img width="250" src="https://cloud.githubusercontent.com/assets/13486833/23328052/da8049b4-facd-11e6-8255-f7abed5a3de3.jpeg">
 <img width="250" src="https://cloud.githubusercontent.com/assets/13486833/23328053/da9927ae-facd-11e6-9c4f-2de33dac4443.jpeg">